Internships, Student Teaching & Community Involvement

 Another way to put your knowledge into practice is to get involved in the community.
 Our students and faculty do that through various projects and events:

-- We team up with the Toys for Tots Foundation each year.
+- We team up with the Toys for Tots organization each year.
 In the fall semester, the Production Systems class designs a toy for children ages two through six.
 After the design’s approved, students work with suppliers, set up a production line, and make jigs and fixtures so the toys can be easily made.

 - We host the annual Western Kansas Technology Education Fair.
 The event invites middle and high school students in a technology education class to display their projects and compete for awards.
 Applied Technology students lend a hand by checking projects in and sponsoring the competitions.

-- The Applied Technology Drive-in Conference, held for instructors and counselors, encourages the development of technology direction and the improvement of technology literacy in education.
+- The Applied Technology Drive-in Technology Conference, held for instructors and counselors, encourages the development of technology direction and the improvement of technology literacy in education.